 The Department of Architecture and Landscape Architecture offers multiple opportunities for off campus study and travel for students.

-3. Independent International Study (ISEP Exchange Programs).
-NDSU maintains standing agreements with several international universities as part of an active ISEP arrangement administered through the Office of International Programs (OIP).
+NDSU maintains standing agreements with several international universities as part of an active ISEP arrangement administered through the Office of International Students and Study Abroad Services.
 Other programs can sometimes be arranged based on individual student interest.
 Within the past 20 years, NDSU architecture students have successfully completed international exchange studies in Australia, Thailand, China, India, Denmark, Sweden, and Finland.
-A complete list of schools and countries that NDSU has agreements with can be found at the Office of International Programs NDSU Study Abroad Exchange Programs page.